Juan-Nathan/nlp-network-analysis/README.md

   - `PositivityQDAP` (positive word proportion)
 - **Findings** (from descriptive statistics and hypothesis testing):
   - `SentimentQDAP`:
-    - Sports had the most positive net polarity.
+    - Sports had the most positive overall polarity.
     - Politics showed the lowest and most variable overall polarity.
   - `PositivityQDAP`:
     - Reviews had the highest median positivity and the smallest range, indicating the most consistent use of positive words.
     - Politics and Sports had similar median positivity to each other, with greater variability than Reviews.
     - Reviews were significantly more positive than Politics.
-    - No significant difference in positivity between Reviews and Sports, or Sports and Politics.
+    - No significant difference in positivity was found between Reviews and Sports, or Sports and Politics.

 ### Single-Mode Document Network
 - Nodes = Documents